Lama03/saas-booking/README.md

 # Saas Booking

+A cloud-based booking platform designed to help businesses manage appointments, clients, and resources efficiently.
+It offers online scheduling, automated reminders, payment integration, and real-time analytics to streamline operations and enhance customer experience.

 Here is the backend that was built with Laravel.

 🟣 Super Admin — manages the whole system